WMhYang/EconContent/README.md

 - *week1* - count word frequency, and plot lexical dispersion and word cloud
 - *week4* - perform network analysis to calculate centrality and explore key figures via Networkx.
 - *week5* - implement LDA to capture topic dynamics in People's Daily
-- *week6* - apply Word2Vec and Doc2Vec for preliminary data sampling, and use Word2Vec for futher project (TBA)
+- *week6* - apply Word2Vec and Doc2Vec for preliminary data sampling, and use Word2Vec to project words of interet to *planned* vs. *market* dimension, and to investigate the dynamic linguistic changes

 ### References